 Antwerp Conference addresses collective bargaining in remote work era

-A report was also launched at the Conference, available to download below, which includes practical tools such as a checklist for negotiating collective bargaining agreements on remote work.
+A report was also launched at the conference, available for download below, which includes practical tools such as a checklist for negotiating collective bargaining agreements on remote work.

 Over 50 trade union leaders, experts, and representatives from nearly 20 countries convened in Antwerp, Belgium, on 14 November to address the challenges of organising and bargaining collectively in an era increasingly dominated by remote work.
 The conference, organised by UNI Europa, marked the conclusion of the EU-funded project “Addressing Remote Work through Collective Bargaining and Organising” (ARCO).